InCoder: A Generative Model for Code Infilling and Synthesis: Infilling Experiments

 We use the CodeXGLUE code-to-text docstring generation task~\citep{lu2021codexglue}, which is constructed from CodeSearchNet~\citep{husain2019codesearchnet}, consisting of docstring-code pairs scraped from publicly available GitHub repositories.
 The L-R single candidate baseline is prompted with the function signature in the left context preceding the docstring.
 The CM infilling and L-R reranking methods also observe the right context, consisting of the function body.

 We compare models following the original automatic evaluation setup for the task.
 In Table~\ref{table:codexglue-docstring}, we report smoothed 4-gram BLEU scores for all models, using the reference docstrings provided in the dataset.
 These references have been preprocessed to strip extraneous content (\eg argument definitions) from the original scraped docstrings.
 We use greedy generation for the CM infilling and L-R single candidate generation methods and sample $K=10$ candidates at temperature 0.8 with average log probability scoring for the L-R reranking method (selected by tuning on the validation set of the task).
-For all inference methods, we terminate generation if the model generates a newline.
-We also include the performance of the supervised baseline as reported in the CodeXGLUE paper.
-This baseline is an encoder-decoder model with a CodeBERT encoder fine-tuned on ~250k training examples from the dataset.
+For all inference methods, we stop generation if the model generates a newline.
+We also include the performance of the supervised baseline from the CodeXGLUE paper: an encoder-decoder model with a CodeBERT encoder fine-tuned on $\sim250$K training examples from the dataset.
 Our zero-shot performance approaches the performance of the fine-tuned CodeBERT model.